jakemaly/socratic/README.md

 ![A diagram of the training and evaluation process.](training-evaluation-pipeline.png)

-We implemented **supervised fine-tuning (SFT)** an open-weights model, Gemma 4 31B, on 400 synthetic socratic tutor dialogues teaching Python.
+We implemented **supervised fine-tuning (SFT)** on an open-weights model, Gemma 4 31B, on 400 synthetic socratic tutor dialogues teaching Python.
 I used the AdamW 8-bit algorithm and 3 epochs.

 Pre-quantized model and training notebook inspiration from [the GOAT of local AI, Unsloth.](https://unsloth.ai/docs/models/gemma-4/train)